-The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of financial statements in conformity with IFRS Accounting Standards requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 The estimates and associated assumptions are reviewed on an ongoing basis and are based on historical experience and other factors that are considered to be relevant and reasonable under the circumstances, the result of which form the basis of making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
-Information about significant areas of estimation uncertainty and critical judgements that have the most significant effect on the amounts recognised in the financial statements are described in the respective accounting policy notes.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
+For the year ended 31 December 2024 and 31 December 2023, the significant accounting estimate made by management relates to the ECL provision on Islamic Financing Assets.
+Information about this estimate is provided in the respective accounting policy note 4 (c).